pesto-students/p2-anil-aditya226369/Week-14/README.md

 /update : update the data on the basis of key,
 /portfolio : get all information of your account,
 /delete : delete the data with key,
-/addexpense : update the expenses,
+/addexpense : add the expenses,
 /byyear : filter the expenses by year,
 /bymonth : fiter the expenses by month